-This set of Physics Objective Questions & Answers focuses on “Linear Momentum of a System of Particles”.
+This set of Class 11 Physics Chapter 7 Multiple Choice Questions & Answers (MCQs) focuses on “Linear Momentum of a System of Particles”.

 1. Which of the following is the mathematical representation of law of conservation of total linear momentum?

 d) dF/dt = P

 Explanation: The law of conservation of linear momentum is derived from Newton’s second law.
 It states that total linear momentum is constant when external forces add up to zero.
 Newton’s second law: dP/dt = Fext.
 Here, Fext must be zero for conservation of linear momentum, thus dP/dt = 0.

 2. A ball of mass 2kg is moving with a speed of 10m/s along a flat surface.
 It collides with another ball of mass 3kg and comes to rest, what will be the speed of the second ball after collision?